-Probate and estate administration are lengthy, complex processes that require the help of a lawyer.
+Probate and estate administration can be lengthy, complex processes that require the help of a lawyer.
 If you are the executor or trustee of an estate or trust, contacting a lawyer is the best way to get started.
-Attorneys' fees are paid out of the estate, so you do not have to worry about how you will afford legal help.
+Attorneys’ fees are paid out of the estate, so you do not have to worry about how you will afford legal help.

 Probate, Administration And Litigation

 During probate, a will is proven and an estate administered.
 If the decedent died intestate, or without a will, the purpose of probate is to ensure that the estate is distributed according to the laws of Pennsylvania.
 The probate process includes rules to protect heirs, beneficiaries and creditors.
 We represent executors, taking care of settling the estate via the court.
 We handle all of the requirements, including advertising in newspapers, filing petitions, providing an accounting to the court, paying the estate’s bills and filing the estate’s tax returns.